cetinkaya/whattopaytowhom/README.md

 `./whattopaytowhom initial_payments.txt`

-The result indicates who should pay what amount to whom so that in the end initial total amount is equally shared among all:
+The result indicates who should pay what amount to whom so that in the end the initial total amount is equally shared among all:

 ```
 Initially